 On the 31st of August 1957, in Stadium Merdeka, Kuala Lumpur, Tunku Abdul Rahman shouted the words MERDEKA! for 7 times, on a stage with the Malay Rulers and the British Colonial Bureaucrats and Leaders, in front of a massive crowd of Malayan citizens, replied the call, with euphoria and hope once in a word.
 This historic stadium has witnessed many important moments of this country’s history.
 Now, mostly unused besides concerts, do explore the rich history of the stadium, where its structure remains as if it was in 1957.

 Besides Stadium Merdeka, is the Stadium Negara, it once served as the national indoor stadium before replaced by Axiata Arena (Stadium Putra) in Bukit Jalil in the outskirts of Kuala Lumpur.
 Another historical occasion occurred here in 1992, as the Malaysia national badminton team won the Thomas Cup in front of a joyous crowd after long years of frustration of not winning the cup since 1967.
 Today, this stadium is a regular venue for concerts.

-Here’s a few of historical sites I include in this article.
+Here are a few of the historical sites I include in this article.
 Do tell us what’s your experience in the MRT and having a trip to historical sites near the MRT in the comments or what we missed?